H

 Maintenance And Grooming

 As big and beautiful as the Siberian husky is, this dog needs to have certain grooming to be healthy.
 They are clean by nature, grooming themselves to prevent odor.
-However, due to how thick their coat is, regular brushing is the best way to maintain their efforts.
-Brushing only needs to take place once a week, though you should check their ears and teeth during this care to eliminate buildup.
+However, due to how thick their coat is, regular brushing is the best way to maintain their coat.
+Brushing only needs to take place once a week, though you should also check their ears and teeth to eliminate buildup.
 When shedding season begins, you may need to switch to daily brushing to catch it all.

 Take great care not to trim nails too short to avoid bleeding.
 Some pet owners choose to leave this responsibility to their vet or a groomer.